lgsandbox/gatsbyjs_starter_header/README.md

-# Starter template with styled-components library
+# Minimalist starter template with styled-components library

 deployed on netlify here: